Zoro-Walnuts/ArgonHandLexer/README.md

 ### Running and executing

-1. Download the jar file (under [releases](https://github.com/Zoro-Walnuts/ArgonHandLexer/releases/tag/v4))
+1. Download the jar file (under [releases](https://github.com/Zoro-Walnuts/ArgonHandLexer/releases/tag/v6))
 2. Open cmd in the directory where the jar file is located
-3. Put your txt file with Argon code in the same directery as the jar file
+3. Put your txt file with Argon code in the same directory as the jar file
 4. type the command `java -jar ArgonHandLexer.jar yourtextfile.txt`.
 If no txt argument is given, you will get prompted for the filename.

+#### Using the Batch File

+1. Download the jar file (under [releases](https://github.com/Zoro-Walnuts/ArgonHandLexer/releases/tag/v6))
+2. Download the batch file (under [releases](https://github.com/Zoro-Walnuts/ArgonHandLexer/releases/tag/v6))
+3. Put the above two files and your txt file in the same directory
+4. Drag the txt file into the batch file

+> NOTE: This won't show the console output, but will still generate output files

 ---